Canon T6 vs XSi

 It is notable that the T6 offers wifi support, while the XSi does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the XSi have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the XSi have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T6 and XSi can be found, respectively, in the Canon T6 Manual (free pdf) or the online Canon XSi Manual.

 So how do things add up?
 Is the Canon T6 better than the Canon XSi or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.